 - Canceling virtual identities (e.g., email accounts, social media accounts)

 Cadence does not offer legal advice but can refer you to a lawyer on request.
-If you would like help finding an estate lawyer in your area, reach out to us by phone, email, or over a message on our website.
+If you would like help finding an estate lawyer in your area, reach out to us by phone, or contact us on our website.